baraabd/Communication-with-Web-APIs/backend/README.md

 Introduction:

 create a website that shows information retrieved from your self-built API and from an optional external API.
+I used data from mapbox.com and weatherstack.com to fetch weather according to longitude and latitude.

 Description and requirements for passing: :